locborgtus/xcountry-roadtrip-2023/docs/README.md

 In that case, I arrived at a charger with 3%.
 That is too close for my comfort, especially in a rural area where chargers are sparse.

-There was also a time when the weather took out a town's power grid in North Carolina, and the Supercharger went down with the town.
+There was also a time when the weather took out a town's power grid in North Carolina, and the Supercharger went down with the town (interestingly, all the gas stations in the area went down as well).
 Power was restored in 20 minutes, and chargers were back up.
 I had a great time talking to other people stuck at the charger.

 **Let’s also dispel the myth for a 500-mile range EV.** The real limiting factor is my body, not the car.
 On a full charge, the MYP can travel 3 hours before the next charge stop on the highway.
-Personally, I don’t want to drive 3 hours without stretching my legs and using the restroom (Once in a while I can do it, but it’s tiring and not fun at all).
+Personally, I don’t want to drive 3 hours without stretching my legs and using the restroom (Occasionally, I can do it.
+But it’s tiring and not fun at all).
 My son becomes irritable after 2 hours.

 We also find it fun to explore small towns with a Supercharger and experience the locale.
-So, personally, a 300-mile range EV is enough for me.
+Personally, a 300-mile range EV is enough for me.

 **Charging costs can be significant given the miles traveled.** A rough, back-of-napkin math suggests that Supercharging costs are similar to driving an efficient hybrid like a Prius or Camry Hybrid.
 Supercharging costs can differ wildly across Superchargers.
 In our experience, we have seen between $0.27 to $0.46 per kWh.
 We usually look ahead and check the rates along the route to optimize cost.